Frequently Asked Questions on Child Safety

-Communicating with your child about the importance of safety in and around water is of vital importance.
-Teach them to establish a buddy system with either their siblings or friends, to walk when visiting the pool, stay in a lifeguarded area, to use goggles, and to use other floatation devices to ensure their security as they swim.
+Communicating with your children about the importance of safety in and around water is vital.
+Establish a buddy system with either their siblings or friends and identify safety measures including not running around a pool area, to stay in a lifeguarded area at lakes and beaches, use goggles to see potential hazards under water, and to use other floatation devices to ensure their security as they swim.
 Exposing your child to water with the proper safety habits will build their confidence in the water and help them mature in responsibility as well.

 What should I do if my child goes under water?

-If your child unexpectedly goes under water it is easy to panic, however, the best way to keep a clear head is to stay calm.
-If you are with your child, acting quickly to reach for your child or to jump in after them would be the best plan of action.
+If your child unexpectedly goes under water it is easy to panic, however you need to try and keep a clear head and stay calm.
+Acting quickly to reach for your child or to jump in after them would be the best plan of action.
 In the case that you see your child go underwater at a significant distance from you, alert the nearest lifeguard immediately.

-Being a parent is a full time job and a constant learning experience.
-Seeking guidance from fellow parents, joining or creating a support group, or asking your parents, grandparents, or aunts and uncles for advice along your journey will become like gold nuggets for the health, safety, and positive upbringing of your precious child.
+Being a parent is a full-time job and a constant learning experience.
+Seeking guidance from fellow parents, support groups, or asking family for advice can help you on your journey in the health, safety, and positive upbringing of your precious child.
 The peace of mind you will have as you seek safe options for your child throughout their life has no price or comparison to the result of your child being safe throughout their daily life.